liutaoibm/pdb-mvp/memory-bank/progress.md

 - Implemented REST API for CRUD operations on products.
 - Implemented comprehensive CSS styling for the define-product page to match the reference design.
 - Enhanced define-product.js with improved structure and dynamic label count.
+- Refactored backend logging to use standardized common-logging-lib from https://github.com/liutaoibm/common-lib.
 Documenting the functionalities that currently work in the project.

 ## What's Left to Build